Skip to content

 mov ds:0xBAD10000, eax; 写回操作

-Great.
-Knowing this, we must point out that the essence of a function call is also finding the function's address in the code segment—for example, when we want to call a trivial add function, we have to tell our call instruction where the add function is located (that is, we need to provide the code segment address of the add function's entry point).
+Very good.
+Knowing this, we must point out that the essence of a function call is also finding the address of the function in the code segment—for example, if we want to call an ordinary add function, we must tell our call instruction where the add function is (that is, we must provide the code segment address of the add function's entry point).

 cpp